greghynds/clean-feed/README.md

-## News App
+## News App Playground
-- The app fetches a list of news headlines and presents them in a feed
+- Fetches a list of news headlines and presents them in a feed
 - Clicking on a headline will open up a detail page
 - Basic error/retry handling is in place
 - The headlines are hosted on GitHub as static JSON responses

 ### App architecture
-- The project follows a clean architecture approach for structuring the code
+- Clean architecture approach for structuring the code
 - Features are separated into packages
     - `domain` (business logic)
     - `data` (I/O operations)